Ukraine on her mind as high jumper goes for gold at worlds - NewsBreak

 Someday, Mahuchikh hopes to bring that gold medal back home.
 Maybe after Tuesday’s final, she’ll have two.

-But there is no way to know when — of if — she'll return or what her country will be like.
+But there is no way to know when — or if — she’ll return, or what her country will be like.

 “It’s so bad, and it’s difficult mentally,” she said.
 “But I believe we will win and we will come back to our lives.
 And we will always remember this period of time.”